LedgerHQ/speculos/docs/user/usage.md

 the built-in VNC client because unauthenticated sessions doesn't seem to be supported (issue #34).

+A recording of the screen can be saved as a GIF file thanks to the `tools/gif-recorder.py` script.

 ## App name and version

 On a real device, some parameters specific to the app to be installed (name and